Urban, inclusive, diverse and stunning, Tāmaki Makaurau Auckland is an innovation hub of Asia-Pacific and the economic centre of New Zealand.

 Young and vibrant, Auckland attracts ambitious businesses and talented people.

 Auckland is thriving.
 Home to a high density of serial entrepreneurs, the city is also transforming itself with some of the largest infrastructure projects in New Zealand’s history.
-With a strong and effective response to the pandemic, and a stable and investment-focused economy, it provides an ideal environment for businesses and a great location for headquarters to serve the rest of the country.
+With a stable and investment-focused economy, it provides an ideal environment for businesses and a great location for headquarters to serve the rest of the country.

 Strategically located for Asia-Pacific

 Asia will shape global trade and investment flows for years to come, and Auckland is in a strategic location to reach these markets.

 Exciting opportunities to serve both Asia-Pacific and Western economies are plentiful thanks to our 13 free trade agreements, as well as full and free access to Australia.